hendrixroa/csv_importer/README.md

 - Fast CSV provides a header configuration that make easy the skipping columns non-desired in the csv files this project is processing.
 - Fast CSV provides a trim functionality to make sure we are loading clean strings.
 - Fast CSV provides the skipping feature for empty rows.
+- Fast CSV allows change the csv delimiter, in this project in your .env change it using the environment variable **CSV_DELIMITER=YourCharDelimiter**.
 - Fast CSV provides the ability to skip rows given an index, for example we are not interested in load the header as row.
 - Fast CSV provides the ability to map/transform each row is processing via a callback to perform it, a mapper vehicle was implemented to make sure is creating persistence entities to save it easily.